jtjacques/mturk-manage/README.md

 	* Assignments are selected by checking the checkbox to the leftmost column.
 	* All *visible* assignments may be selected at once by using the checkbox in the column header.
 	* Previously rejected assignments may be approved from the *Rejected* or *All* views.
+* *Bonus*: Send a bonus payment to an individual worker.
+* *Message*: Send a message to an individual worker.
+* *Message Displayed*: Send a message to all currently displayed workers.
+	* This action respects the current filter option.
+For example, to message only *Approved* workers, select the *Approved* filter before choosing this action.
+	* *All*: Send a message to all workers for this HIT.
+		* This action is equivalent to selecting the *All* filter and choosing the *Message Displayed* action.

 ## Known Issues
 * When extending an expired task, the expected expiry time indicated may be slightly inaccurate.